 Fun with YouTube’s Audio Content ID System

-Update 4/21/2010: The YouTube account I used to upload my test videos, retnirpregnif, was removed due to a “terms of use violation” in late January or early February of 2010.
+Update (April 21, 2010): The YouTube account I used to upload my test videos, “retnirpregnif,” was removed due to a “terms of use violation” in late January or early February of 2010.
 YouTube never sent me any kind of notice or alert explaining their rationale for the termination of my account, so all I can do is guess.
 But I’m fairly certain that an actual human pulled the account, not an automated system.
 The remainder of this article remains unaltered from its original April 2009 state.
 Most of the techniques described here are antiquated and no longer work.
 I don’t have any new information about which techniques may work today.

 Anybody who hasn’t been living under a rock knows about YouTube.
 It’s a video site built entirely around user-submitted content.
-Anybody can film anything, upload it to the site, and anybody on the Internet can watch it if they so choose.
+Anybody can film anything, upload it to the site, and anybody on the internet can watch it if they so choose.
 Sounds great in theory, but over time it’s succumbed to a very basic problem: The users can’t be trusted.

 Enter Fingerprinting